Table of Contents

 Probably the most popular hardware wallet, Ledger Nano S certainly deserves a place in this list.
 A hardware wallet lets you store your private keys in a physical device.
 As a key is everything in cryptocurrency, where you store them is crucial, and hardware wallets are widely popular.

 All the cryptocurrencies store in the wallet offline, so there’s no risk of hacking.
 If you’re not a programmer or a tech-savvy person, using a hardware wallet would be the best to ensure the security of your cryptocurrency.
 The OS of Ledger Nano S is BOLOS, which its developers integrate into a secure chip.
+Some consider this as the best ethereum wallet in the market.

 The main highlight of this wallet is its security.
 As it’s a hardware wallet, there’s no risk of hacking or technical loss.
 When you start the device, you’ll have to enter a PIN code, and you must remember that to connect your device.